DevExpress-Examples/wpf-winforms-maui-shared-codebase/README.md

 ## Run Project

+1. Rebuild the solution.
-1. Start the WebApiService project without debugging.
+2. Start the WebApiService project without debugging.
-2. Start the DesktopClient or MobileClient projects.
+3. Start the WPFDesktopClient, WinFormsDesktopClient or MobileClient project.

 ## Implementation Details

-The following scheme illustrates the application architecture:
+The following schema outlines application architecture:

 ![Application Architecture](./img/Architecture.jpg)

 The application includes the following projects:
 - **Client.Shared**.
 Contains client-side services and common helpers.
 - **DataModel**.
 A model for database objects.
-- **WPFDesktopClient**.
-A WPF application.
+- **WPFDesktopClient** - WPF application.
-- **WinFormsDesktopClient**.
-A WinForms application.
+- **WinFormsDesktopClient** - WinForms application.
-- **MobileClient**.
-A .NET MAUI application.
+- **MobileClient** - .NET MAUI application.
-- **WebApiService**.
-A web service that handles access to a database.
+- **WebApiService** - a web service that handles access to a database.

 > **Note**:
-> Although this example does not include authentication and role-based data access, you can use the free [DevExpress Web API Service](https://www.devexpress.com/products/net/application_framework/security-web-api-service.xml) to generate a project with this functionality.
+> Although this example does not include authentication and role-based data access, you can use the free [DevExpress Web API Service](https://www.devexpress.com/products/net/application_framework/security-web-api-service.xml) o generate a project with this capability.

 ### Shared Client Classes